 React lets you declaratively describe how your application should look and enables the creation of a “virtual DOM” faster than manipulating real DOM objects.
 React differs from other libraries because it allows you to build UIs declaratively without worrying about how they will be rendered (using JSX).
 This makes it more modular and flexible than others but also more complex.

-Here explained simple steps to follow to create react application in a few minutes:
+Here are simple steps to follow to create a react application in a few minutes:

 Install Create React App

 The first step to creating a new React application is to install the Create React App.
 You can download the latest version of Create React App from npm: npm install -g create-react-app.
 Then, run create-react-app my-app, where my-app is the name you want to give your app.
 If you don’t have an account on GitHub yet, it will prompt you for one.
 After that, you can use npm or yarn tests to ensure everything works correctly.

 To create a new React application, you will need to use the code editor of your choice.
 Create React App is a generator you can use to create a new React application.
 For example, you can use VS Code or Atom.
 It doesn’t matter which one you choose because they are both great and have similar features.
 However, make sure to install the latest version of the extension for VS Code or Atom, respectively (the latest version is 2.6.0).